So you want to start lifting weights? Then you’ve come to the right place.

 The simple answer is: it doesn’t make much of a difference.

 Pick whichever number of reps you prefer.
-Doing sets of five reps will lean your results a little more towards strength gains, while sets of ten leans a little more towards muscle growth.
+Doing sets of five reps will lean your results slightly towards strength gains, while sets of ten lean a little more towards muscle growth.

-Can You Add More Exercises to the Workouts?
+Can You Add More Exercises to the Barbell Workouts?

 Absolutely, but don’t “fix” it to the point that you break the underlying concept, which is to focus 100% on what will be most important for your results.